China warns of severe winter smog, worsened by El Nino

-BEIJING China could face another bout of severe air pollution this winter with unfavourable weather expected to aggravate the problem, the environment ministry said on Thursday.
+BEIJING China could face another bout of severe air pollution this winter with unfavorable weather expected to aggravate the problem, the environment ministry said on Thursday.

 Smog has emerged as a major problem for the government, which has relied on coal and highly polluting heavy industries to fuel its economic growth, especially in northern regions.